-Unfortunately, many great smelling roses have been breeded out over the years.
-There are some reasons for this.
+Unfortunately, scent has taken a backseat in recent years, with breeders concetrating more on color and form.
 Breeders were more focused on bigger blooms and disease resistance.
-Some say the funeral industry wanted less scented blooms for their ceremonies, so as not to be a distraction.
-Nowadays, its tough to get a real scented bouquet from your local florist.
+I have heard it said that the funeral industry wanted less scented blooms for their ceremonies, so as not to be a distraction.
+How true that is, I don't know.
+Nowadays, its tough to get a real scented rose from your local florist.
 You really need to get out into a garden.

-Here are some of the top scented breeds out there today, of course these are always a matter of opinion:
+Here are some of the top scented roses out there today:

 Damask: these are popular for perfumes and fragrances, and for good reason.
-They are very scented!
-They are commonly found in Europe and Africa
+They are very highly scented!

 Double Delight: a hybrid tea rose with a sweetly, spicy rose fragrance.
 Zones 5-9.

 Gertrude Jekyll: an English rose with a nice old scent